anthonymartin/myelastic/README.md

 ### Mutators

 Every row of your query can be passed to a mutator function which allows you to transform the data before it is indexed.
-As an example, this can be useful if you want to add geolocation date to your index for visualization in Kibana.

 ```javascript
 // our database has an IP, but let's also map the geolocation coordinates for that IP